Assistant Professor of Political Science

 Selected Publications

-Blasingame, Elise N., Christina L. Boyd, Robert F. Carlos, Joseph T. Ornstein (2023).
-“How the Trump Administration’s Quota Policy Transformed Immigration Judging”.
-American Political Science Review.
+Blasingame, Elise N, Christina L. Boyd, Roberto F. Carlos, Joseph T. Ornstein (2024).
+“How the Trump Administrations’ Quota Policy Transformed Immigration Judging”.
+American Political Science Review 118(4): 1688-1703.

 Ornstein, Joseph T. (2020).
 “Stacked Regression and Poststratification”.
-Political Analysis.
-28: 293-301.
+Political Analysis 28: 293-301.